 What to do:

-- Balance weight left-to-right
+- Balance weight left-to-right as evenly as possible

 - Avoid clustering everything on one side